Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Introduction

-In the remainder of the paper, Section~\ref{sec: Tree-Embedded Factor Models for Categorical Distributions} introduces a new factor modeling framework for categorical data based on a novel tree-based decomposition of distributions.
-We incorporate spatial correlation to illustrate the flexibility of the framework, although the proposed model can accommodate other types of hierarchical structures as well.
+The remainder of the paper is organized as follows.
+Section~\ref{sec: Tree-Embedded Factor Models for Categorical Distributions} introduces the proposed factor modeling framework for categorical data based on a novel tree-based decomposition of distributions.
+We also incorporate spatial correlation to illustrate the flexibility of the framework.
 Section~\ref{sec: Application to The Spatiotemporal Population Data} presents an application to stay-population data collected in an urban area of Japan, together with an empirical comparison against alternative models for categorical data.
 Section~\ref{sec: discussion} concludes the article.